-The Research Council may provide NOK 12–20 million in funding per project under this call.
-There are no requirements for own funding, but if our rates for research time in the university and university college sector do not cover all costs associated with a researcher or recruitment position, this must be covered through own funding.
+The Research Council may provide NOK 12–15 million in funding per project under this call.
+There are no requirements for own funding, but if our rates for research time in the university and university college sector do not cover all costs associated with a researcher or recruitment position, you must cover this through own funding.

 Conditions for funding